awsdocs/amazon-cloudfront-developer-guide/doc_source/private-content-restricting-access-to-s3.md

 1. Choose the ID of a distribution that has an S3 origin\.

-1. Choose the **Origins and Origin Groups** tab\.
+1. Choose the **Origins** tab\.

-1. Choose the check box next to an origin, and then choose **Edit**\.
+1. Select the Amazon S3 origin, and then choose **Edit**\.

-1. For **Restrict Bucket Access**, choose **Yes**\.
+1. For **S3 bucket access**, choose **Yes use OAI**\.

-1. If you already have an OAI that you want to use, choose **Use an Existing Identity**\.
-Then choose the OAI in the **Your Identities** list\.
+1. If you already have an OAI that you want to use, select the OAI from the drop\-down list\.
-**Note**
 If you already have an OAI, we recommend that you reuse it to simplify maintenance\.

-   If you want to create an OAI, choose **Create a New Identity**\.
-You can replace the bucket name in the **Comment** field with a custom description\.
+   If you want to create an OAI, choose **Create new OAI**\.
+You can replace the autogenerated OAI name with a custom name if desired\.

-1. If you want CloudFront to automatically give the OAI permission to read the files in the Amazon S3 bucket specified in **Origin Domain Name**, choose **Yes, Update Bucket Policy**\.
+1. If you want CloudFront to automatically update the Amazon S3 bucket policy to allow read access to the OAI, choose **Yes, update the bucket policy**\.
 **Important**
-If you choose **Yes, Update Bucket Policy**, CloudFront updates bucket permissions to grant the specified OAI permission to read files in your bucket\.
+If you choose **Yes, update the bucket policy**, CloudFront updates bucket permissions to grant the specified OAI permission to read files in your bucket\.
 However, CloudFront does not remove existing permissions\.
 If users currently have permission to access the files in your bucket using Amazon S3 URLs, they will still have that permission after CloudFront updates your bucket permissions\.
 To view or remove existing bucket permissions, use a method provided by Amazon S3\.

-   If you want to manually update permissions on your Amazon S3 bucket, choose **No, I Will Update Permissions**\.
+   If you want to manually update permissions on your Amazon S3 bucket, choose **No, I will update the bucket policy**\.
 For more information, see [Granting the OAI permission to read files in your Amazon S3 bucket](#private-content-granting-permissions-to-oai)\.

-1. Choose **Yes, Edit**\.
+1. At the bottom of the page, choose **Save changes**\.

-1. If you have more than one origin, repeat the steps to add an OAI for each one\.
+1. If you have more than one Amazon S3 origin, repeat the steps to add an OAI for each one\.

 ### Creating an OAI using the CloudFront API<a name="private-content-creating-oai-api"></a>